odradev/awesome-zero-knowledge/README.md

 ### Tutorials
 * [Zero Knowledge on Casper](https://odra.dev/blog/casper-zk-risc0) - implementing ZK on Casper using risc0.
-* [ZKSnark tutorial](https://github.com/TheBojda/zksnark-tutorial) - JavaScript tutorial for Zero-Knowledge Proofs using SnarkJS and Circom.
 * [ZK Machine Learning]( https://0xparc.org/blog/zk-mnist) - A tutorial and demo by Horace Pan, Francis Ho, and Henri Palacci.
 * [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) - six-part tutorial about the STARK proof system by Alan Szepieniec.
 * [Libsnark Tutorial](https://github.com/christianlundkvist/libsnark-tutorial) - basics of the libsnark software library for creating zk-SNARKs.
 * [RollupNC Tutorial](https://github.com/therealyingtong/roll_up_circom_tutorial) - tutorial how to build RollupNC.
 * [Zero Knowledge Proofs](https://github.com/ConsenSys/zero-knowledge-proofs) - Zero Knowledge Proofs and how they can be implemented in Quorum.
-* [Zero Knowledge Proofs Workshop - Zokrates Tutorial](http://extropy.foundation/workshops/zkp/zokrates.html) and [Hash Pre-Image](https://blog.decentriq.com/proving-hash-pre-image-zksnarks-zokrates/) - Tutorial for Zero Knowledge Proofs by Zokrates.
 * [A Practical Guide To Building Zero Knowledge dApps](https://kndrck.co/posts/practical_guide_build_zk_dapps/) - tutorial by Kendrick Tan.
 * [Build a zkSNARK-based Battleship Game on Bitcoin](https://learn.scrypt.io/en/courses/630b1fe6c26857959e13e160) - tutorial learning how to build a zkSnark app.
 * [Circom and SnarkJS tutorial](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/circom/TUTORIAL.html) - tutorial how to create Zero Knowledge zkSnark circuit.

 ### Conferences and workshops
 * [Crypto Economics Security Conference](https://cesc.io/) - conference in UC Berkeley, usually in November.
-* [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from 2019 in Luxembourg, slides available on the page.
+* [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from 2019 in Luxembourg,  and videos available on the page.
 * [ZKProof Online Workshop](https://zkproof.org/events/) - online workshops by ZKProof.
 Slides from five editions are available on the page.
 * [ZK HACK mini](https://zkhack.dev/zkhackIII/) - a virtual event featuring workshops and advanced puzzle-solving competitions.
 * [Devcon Bogotá](https://devcon.org/) - Devcon for new Ethereum explorers in Colombia, October 2022.